aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/infra/hyperpod/slurm/README.md

               'Name=vpc-id,Values=vpc-0123456789012345a'
 ```

-### 3.3 Launch a new cluster
+### 3.3 Launch a new HyoerPod cluster

-Now that everything is in place, we can launch our cluster with the command from the `5.sagemaker-hyperpod` directory.
+Now that everything is in place, we can launch our cluster with the following command from the `5.sagemaker-hyperpod` directory.

 ```
 aws sagemaker create-cluster \